 Borrowing techniques from the process of scriptwriting to examine the information transferred between bodies, Slow Calm Drama explores the social relations between three people and the role of spectator.

-Deanne Butterworth, Alice Dixon, and Benjamin Hurley developed Slow Calm Drama together in 2020 in separate locations, exploring different ways to make choreography with a more static body.
+Started in late 2019, Deanne Butterworth, Alice Dixon, and Benjamin Hurley continued development of Slow Calm Drama together in 2020 in separate locations, exploring different ways to make choreography with a more static body.
 Driven by a desire for human connection in its absence, Slow Calm Drama uses the non-linear time-mapping of bodies moving through space and confused dialogue to create a fantastical, dreamlike collage that is constantly searching for ways to transform.
 In a zone of ambient crisis and unravellings, the performers negotiate the relationship between the individual and the group.

 Choreographer: Deanne Butterworth

 Performers: Deanne Butterworth, Alice Dixon, Benjamin Hurley

 Lighting Designer: Govin Ruben